lar-airpact/airpact5-senior-design/README.md

 Our attempts at containerizing BlueSky by simply taking the contents of AIRPACT's version of BlueSky and sticking them in a Docker Image.
 #### replace-bluesky
 Any work, scripts, and documentation for replacing the BlueSky Server with an official Singularity Image of BlueSky on Aeolus HPCC.
-#### test
-Test scripts and data to ensure output we get from the Singularity Image of BlueSky is consistent with what we expect -- specifically so we can ensure we're using the correct configurations and the output is correct.